project-condor/mavigator/README.md

-# Virtual Flight Deck for UAVs
+b# Virtual Flight Deck for UAVs

 Web interface simulating a cockpit of an unmanned aerial vehicle, built with Akka, Play and ScalaJS.